Bench press: History

 The bench press has evolved over the years, from floor, bridge, and belly toss variations to the methods used by bodybuilders and powerlifters today.
 It became popular from the late 1950s onwards.
-Despite the fact the parallel dip is safer (the dip does not require spotters or safety bars), in the 1950s the bench press took over the dip in popularity and became the standard fare for chest exercises.
+Despite the fact the parallel dip is safer (the dip does not require spotters or safety bars), in the 1950s the bench press overtook the dip in popularity and became the standard chest exercise.

 At first the strict floor press was the most popular method.
-In 1899, using a barbell with 48 cm discs (plates), George Hackenschmidt, inventor of the barbell hack squat, rolled a barbell over his face (which was turned to the side) and performed a strict floor press with 164 kg.
+In 1899, using a barbell with 48 cm discs (plates), George Hackenschmidt rolled a barbell over his face (which was turned to the side) and performed a strict floor press with 164 kg.
 This stood as a record for 18 years until Joe Nordquest broke it by 1 kg in 1916.

 Around this time, new methods started gaining ground.
 Lifters began to discover that strong glutes could help them get the bar from the ground to overhead.
 They would lie on the floor and position the bar over their abdomen, then perform an explosive glute bridge movement, catapulting the bar upwards and catching it at lockout.